openlawteam/docs/docs/openlaw-elements/README.md

 ## Installation

-To install, simply run the following in the terminal within the root directory of your react project:
+To install, simply run the following in the terminal within the root directory of your React project:

 ```
 npm install --save openlaw-elements@beta